seankross/the-unix-workbench/docs/07-Nephology.md

 We now need to create a new password for this server.
 First paste in the old password and press Enter.
 Then think of a new, strong password and enter it into the console.
 Then enter the new password again to confirm.
-After entering in the new passowrd we should have a prompt!
+After entering in the new password we should have a prompt!
 Press enter a few times to make sure that you get the prompt back each time.
 We're in!

 Now we have access to all of the Unix commands we would normally have: